occlum/occlum/tools/installer/README.md

 # Occlum Installer

+To evaluate Occlum in non-docker environment, installers are needed.
+Occlum provides a variety of installers to support different scenarios.
+Users can choose to install different minimum subsets of Occlum installers to meet their needs.

+- **occlum-runtime**: necessary binaries for `occlum run/exec`.
+For deployment scenarios, this must be installed.
+- **occlum-pal**: only contains the Occlum PAL library (a thin layer to hide details of libOS and provide API for applications)
+- **occlum-sgx-tools**: minimum dependencies from Intel SGX SDK e.g. sgx-gdb, sgx_sign
+- **occlum-toolchains-\<language\>**: toolchain components for specific language
+- **occlum**: complete package to support all Occlum commands. `occlum-toolchains-gcc` is also installed by default.
+Please install packages of other programming languages based on your need.

 ## RPM Installer

 ### How to Build

+Normally, Occlum installers should be provided together with release.
+However, users can also build them on their own.

 To build RPM packages, a docker container with Occlum CentOS image (based on CentOS 8.1) is needed.
 Execute below commands under the occlum directory:
 ```